go-continuous-fuzz/go-continuous-fuzz/docs/USAGE.md

 6. **Coverage Reports:**
    For each fuzz target, coverage reports are generated and uploaded to the configured AWS S3 bucket (`project.s3-bucket-name`).
 The bucket can be optionally configured for static website hosting to view reports via a browser.

+7. **Coprus Minimization:**
+   To prevent the corpus from becoming bloated over time, it is periodically minimized after every `fuzz.corpus-minimize-interval` where each input is evaluated and those that do not improve or reduce overall coverage are removed.

 ## Running go-continuous-fuzz

 1. **Clone the Repository**